-The effective slope has been assessed throughout the vegetated area of the subject site, with a focus on the vegetation within 140m of the proposed RU2 and SP2 zoned area.
+The effective slope has been assessed for up to 100m from the development site.
 Effective slope refers to that slope which provides the most effect upon likely fire behaviour.
 A mean average slope may not in all cases provide sufficient information such that an appropriate assessment can be determined.

-The effective slope within the hazardous areas is provided in detail within Section 2.3 however the worst-case effective slope can be summarised as follows;
+The effective slope within the hazardous vegetation is described in detail within table 2-2 below.